Feiyfay/Global-Superstore/README.md

 _5. Vietnam - $ 1,523_

+---

 ### Problem Statement 5:
 a.
-Which city is the least profitable (in terms of average profit) in the United States?
-For this analysis, discard the cities with less than 10 Orders.
+The city which is least profitable (in terms of average profit) in the United States (discarding the cities with less than 10 Orders).

+_- The least profitable city when we discard the cities with less than 10 orders is **Lancaster** which makes a loss of $157_

 b.
-Why is this city’s average profit so low?
+Reason why the city’s average profit is so low

+_- The city offers an average discount of $ 0.3152 while the average discount for USA is $ 0.1562_

+_- The city's shipping cost is $ 1,104 and for the entire USA is $ 238,174_

+_- The city is making a significant loss for the sub-category machines with a loss of $ 6,600 for the product Cubify CubeX 3D Printer Double Head Print_

+---

 ### Problem Statement 6:
 a.
-Which product subcategory has the highest average profit in Australia?
+The product subcategory with the highest average profit in Australia

+_- Appliances with an average profit of $ 139_

+---

 ### Problem Statement 7:
 a.
-Who are the most valuable customers and what do they purchase?
+Most valuable customers and what they purchase

+_- The most valuable customers are **Tamara Chand** and **Raymond Buch** with a profit of **$ 8399.976** and **$ 6,719.9808** respectively._

+_-The customers purchase **copiers** under the **category of technology**._

+---